BenMMarshall/abmAnimalMovement/README.md

 To install the development versions of the package from GitHub, use the `install_github` function from the `devtools` library.

 ```
 install.packages("devtools")
 devtools::install_github("BenMMarshall/abmAnimalMovement")
 ```

 ## Core simulation function

 The `abm_simulate()` function is the main purpose of the package.
-Guidance on how to parametrise the simulation can be found in accompanying documentation; however, a more detailed walk-through can be in the vignette/preprint. <!-- add link here when ready -->
+Guidance on how to parametrise the simulation can be found in accompanying documentation; however, a more detailed walk-through can be in the vignette/preprint *COMING SOON*. <!-- add link here when ready -->